Table Of Contents

 With countless investment options to choose from, it can be challenging to weigh one investment against the rest.
-Luckily, there are metrics available to help you evaluate your options and strengthen your financial literacy.
+Luckily, metrics are available to help you evaluate your options while strengthening your financial literacy.

-ROI is a measure that is widely used to compare investment opportunities and their ability to generate economic value.
-Based on your financial goals, you can use ROI to make well-informed decisions for your retirement savings portfolio.
+ROI is a measure widely used for comparing investment opportunities and their ability to generate economic value.
+Based on your financial goals, you can use ROI to make well-informed decisions for your retirement savings portfolio

 What Does ROI Tell an Investor?

-ROI tells investors the profitability of investments.
+ROI tells investors how profitable an investment is.
 By calculating the ROI, an investor can determine whether an investment is worthwhile.

 Thomas Brock, CFA charterholder and assistant vice president at a super-regional insurance carrier, told Annuity.org, “ROI is probably the most widely referenced investment metric in the finance world.”

 ROI can apply to equity securities, fixed income instruments, commercial real estate and other business endeavors.
-ROI is also commonly used to evaluate the merit of investments in personnel, equipment and other business projects.
+It also evaluates the merit of investments in personnel, equipment and other business projects.

 For example, if a shoe company pays $500 to host a booth at a running expo, and it earns $800 in sales as a direct result, this effort would have a positive ROI.